june2/study/GraphQL_vs_REST.md

 1. Multiple Endpoints (Multiple Round Trips)
 In RESTful services an URL just denotes a single resource.
 So when there is an need for accessing multiple resources you need to call multiple endpoints and therefore leading to multiple round trips for getting all the necessary data.
 ```
 GET /posts/<postId> - To fetch a particular post
 GET /posts/<postId>/comments - To fetch all comments related to a post
 GET /posts/<postId>/comments/<commentId> - To fetch a particular comment of a particular post
 ```

-You can see that the length of the endpoints getting increased.
-As the relations between entities increases so does the amount endpoint URLs.

 2. Overfetching/Underfetching Data
 There are times when you interface with an API that you get unnecessary data along with the relevant ones and sometimes you don't receive enough data so you end up making multiple trips.
 This is a common problem in RESTful services.
 There are situations where you may need only 2-3 values but you get around 20-25 values as the response.
 This just leads to a transferring large amounts of unused data there by increasing the response time.
 In the latter case you may need more information than what you get from a single endpoint so therefore it's necessary to make multiple round trips.
 This also leads to increase in the overall time taken for the client to have all the required data.